Last updated: February 11, 2023

 Saunas have become more mainstream in recent years, with many gyms and spas offering sauna and steam room facilities.
 But getting to the gym or spa to use the sauna can be time-consuming and expensive.

 An affordable alternative is to purchase a portable home sauna, either an infrared model or a steam variant.
-A good quality portable home sauna can give you the benefits of a real sauna for a fraction of the cost of installing a built-in home sauna.
+A good quality personal sauna can give you the benefits of a real sauna for a fraction of the cost of installing a built-in home sauna.

 Finding the right sauna to meet your needs, budget, and space allowance can be tricky.
-We have tested and reviewed five of the best portable infrared and steam saunas, based on ease of use, setup, storage, and additional features.
+We have tested and reviewed five of the best portable home saunas to help you select your favorite.

 |1||SereneLife Portable Infrared Home Sauna||Price|